infamoussoap/PyNetwork/README.md

 1) Different initializations for the layers (see [link](https://www.tensorflow.org/api_docs/python/tf/keras/initializers))
 2) Different optimizers (see [link](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers))
 3) Different layers (see [link](https://www.tensorflow.org/api_docs/python/tf/keras/layers))
+4) [Non-sequential network](https://machinelearningmastery.com/keras-functional-api-deep-learning/), these are multiple networks which run in parallel and can be split over multiple GPUs.
+These parallel networks are then merged together through a concatenate layer.
+Essentially, this transforms the linear path of the sequential model into a graph like structure.

 ### Helpful Tips
 1) Start off with implementing the Dense layer into the GPU.
 Once you have done that, implementing the code for the other parts of the code should be easier.